 Follow the step by step process or choose what situation that best describes you:

-The University of Chicago Law School had a teacher a few years back who is arguably the most famous man in the world now.
+The University of Chicago Law School had a teacher a few years back who is one of the most famous men in the world now.
 President Barack Obama, who received his law degree from Harvard Law School, taught Constitutional Law at the University of Chicago Law School.
 Later, he became elected to the state’s senate, and the rest is history.
 While not all lawyers in Illinois go on to become President of the United States, if you work hard, anything is possible.
 If you would like to learn how to get your law degree and follow Obama’s example, read on.

 The Illinois Board of Admissions to the Bar has ruled that all applicants to the Illinois Bar must have a preliminary pre-legal education consisting of at least 90 semester hours of undergraduate college credit.
 This credit must be obtained at a Board-approved college or university with admission requirements equivalent to those of the University of Illinois.